Available at our El Cajon Campus

 This course provides an overview of the human body.
 It introduces students to the structure, function, and diseases of the human body.
 It also introduces students to related terminology used in the clinical

 settings to describe body positions and parts.
-Students will be introduced to human cellular development and the impact of disease processes of each specific body system.
+Students will be introduced to the human cellular development and the impact of disease processes on each specific body system.